-To promote the application of the state-of-art optimization method of multistage implementation plans under stepwise investment constraints that involve multiple stakeholders to meet practical watershed management needs for agreed-upon roadmaps, manamanet, no watershed planning system support the overall optimization of.
-Tthis study proposed the design of ed and implemented a web-based participatory watershed planning system that can allow multiple stakeholders to devise a multistage implementation plan and create a unanimous roadmap.
-The system design separates easy-to-use interfaces for non-expert stakeholders from specialized models preprepared by professional modelers and encapsulated on the back end.ed based on two essential ideas.
+This study designed and implemented a web-based participatory watershed planning system that can allow multiple stakeholders to devise a multistage implementation plan and create a unanimous roadmap.
+This system was designed based on two essential ideas.
 One is integrating the optimization method of multistage BMP implementation plans under stepwise investments for a given BMP scenario and simplifying the usage for non-expert stakeholders.
-The other is to utilize an easy to use interface to help stakeholders in diverse roles participate in optimizing and evaluating roadmaps and attaining a consensus.
-The overall-system implementation can be divided into comprises server and client sides with independent technical routes.
-The system design was implemented and demonstrated in an agricultural watershed planning case study for soil erosion reduction.
-The role-play experimental design of three stakeholder groups (i.e., government, enterprise, and other stakeholders such as citizens) verified the validity and practicality of the system.
+The other is to utilize an easy-to-use interface to help stakeholders in diverse roles participate in optimizing and evaluating roadmaps and attaining a consensus.
+The overall implementation can be divided into server and client sides with independent technical routes.
 The system was applied to a small agricultural watershed to control soil erosion and prove its validity.

 The system design has high flexibility and is easy to implement.
 The watershed model and optimization tool in the optimization suite can be replaced with components with similar functionality.
-The loosely coupled frontend and backend design allowsmakes it possible to apply interface-oriented programming to be applied regardless of specific programming languages and implementation details.
-The input and output data utilized in the system are in text format (e.g., text, comma-separated values), independent of the programming language.
+The loosely coupled frontend and backend design makes it possible to apply interface-oriented programming regardless of specific programming languages and implementation details.
+The input and output data utilized in the system are in text format (e.g., text, commaseparated values), independent of the programming language.
 Network transmission data are based on standard data-exchange formats (e.g., JSON).
 Therefore, system implementation can be customized for applications in other study areas with only a few technical or engineering changes.
-Moreover, the system design and example implementation can also be used as a suitable platform for inspiring the simulation-and-optimization-based decision-making thinking of those students who take environmental management-related courses.

 There is still much room for improvement in the operational system performance.
-The major bottleneck for the current performance is that watershed models need to be executed many times during the spatiotemporal optimization of BMPs, and watershed simulation tends to become extremely time consuming with an increase in the study area and the amount of refined data.
+The major bottleneck for the current performance is that watershed models need to be executed many times during the spatiotemporal optimization of BMPs, and watershed simulation tends to become extremely time-consuming with an increase in the study area and the amount of refined data.
 The parallel execution of the watershed model is a typical improvement concept.
 In this study, a local HPC cluster was employed to demonstrate the feasibility of this idea.
 The next step is to utilize the parallel capabilities of supercomputers to improve the performance of parallel execution of watershed simulations.